seungjae2525/MRMCbinary_simualtion/README.md

 ### 📥 Download RData file

-You can download the `Simulation in Sec 5.RData` file (output files (.RData) from Simulation in Sec 5.R) from the [latest release](https://github.com/seungjae2525/MRMCbinary_simualtion/releases/latest).
+Because the file size is too large, you can download the `Simulation in Sec 5.RData` file (output files (.RData) from Simulation in Sec 5.R) from the [latest release](https://github.com/seungjae2525/MRMCbinary_simualtion/releases/latest).

 ### 🔍 Additional Notes
 - For detailed simulation settings, please refer to Section 5 in the main manuscript.